 'Saddleworth: Responding To A Landscape' is Murray's latest ongoing series, which references pictorial landscape photography, showing both the vastness of landscape and the microscopic detail of vegetation and geology; with works that focus on light and texture and pay homage to Dutch seventeenth century landscape painting as well as in some cases appearing biblical and in others apocalyptic and other worldly.
 This is a personal series of work, where there is no evidence of human intervention or presence but a relationship between photographer and landscape.

-This book will be published in autumn 2017 and includes essays by Martin Barnes: Senior Curator of Photographs at The Victoria and Albert Museum, London; Maartje van den Heuvel: Curator of Photography and Media Culture, Leiden Institute, Leiden, The Netherlands and Artist Richard Billingham.
+There is an accompanying book ‘Saddleworth’ published by Gallery Vassie Editions (ElliottHalls previous name) which includes essays by Martin Barnes: Senior Curator of Photographs at The Victoria and Albert Museum, London; Maartje van den Heuvel: Curator of Photography and Media Culture, Leiden Institute, Leiden, The Netherlands and Artist Richard Billingham.

-‘Saddleworth’ will be exhibited at mac, Birmingham alongside a symposium on Landscape photography, 2017, and at Gallery Vassie in Amsterdam, The Netherlands in 2018.
+‘Saddleworth’ was showcased at mac, Birmingham alongside a symposium on Landscape photography in 2017, and at ElliottHalls Gallery in Amsterdam, The Netherlands in 2018.